Welcome to Wheaton. This section is design to provide you, the new resident, with the information you need to live in Wheaton.

 Before buying property in Wheaton, buyers must pay a real estate transfer tax at the rate of $2.50 for every $1,000 of property purchased.
 Learn more about the real estate transfer tax.

 Wheaton residents receive Lake Michigan water and are billed on a monthly basis by the City of Wheaton.
-New residents must complete an application for water service at City Hall, 303 W. Wesley St. Renters and commercial property owners also might need to submit a water deposit.
+New residents must complete an application for water service.
+Renters and commercial property owners may need to submit a water deposit.
 Also, find out how to pay your water bill.

 The Wheaton Sanitary District or the DuPage County Public Works Department provide sewer service for Wheaton residents.
 Most of the City is served by the Wheaton Sanitary District, but the far southeastern portion of the City is served by DuPage County.